That’s how may hours of video are watched on Facebook every day.

 How to measure video engagement

-The key to video engagement is collecting the right kinds of data.
-Different video host provides another type of analytics metrics that you can then use to measure engagement on your videos.
+The key to accurately gauging video engagement is collecting the right kinds of data.
+Different video hosts provide a myriad of analytics metrics that you can then use to measure engagement on your videos.

-One thing to remember is that as you create your video content, you will be better off building engagement strategically rather than using the kinds of tricks lots of marketers often swear by.
-What you need more than anything is to find what your target audience thinks is relevant to them and discover new ways to build on top of the information you already have.
-The viewer should be pulled into the viewership cycle and provided with material that helps them learn more.
-If necessary, support content and conversations can be thrown into the mix.
+One thing to remember is that as you create your video content, you will be better off building engagement strategically, rather than use tricks and short-cuts lots of marketers tend to settle for.
+What you need more than anything is to find what your target audience thinks is relevant and discover new ways to leverage the information you already have.
+An end-user should be pulled into the viewership cycle and be provided with material that helps him or her learn more.
+If necessary, support-content and conversations can be thrown into the mix.

 One of the basic metrics when it comes to engagement is quarterly tracking.
-How many users make it to 25%, 50%, 75%, and 100% marks reflect on how engaging your video is.
+The chart showcasing the percentage of viewers who make it to 25%, 50%, 75%, and 100% marks reflect on how engaging your video is.
 Keep in mind that fewer people are likely to reach the 100% mark than reach the 25% mark.
-That’s completely normal, especially if your videos tend to be significantly longer.
+That’s completely normal, especially if your videos tend to be longer.

-For instance, videos that are just a minute long have the highest viewer retention up to the 30-second mark, with 80% retention, while relatively long videos that drag on for 5-10 minutes have just over 50% retention, according to data from Cincopa.
-In other words, it’s nearly impossible to get 100% viewer retention.
-Besides, it shouldn’t be given more weight when measuring your engagement rates.
+“Videos that are just a minute long have the highest viewer retention up to the 30-second mark, with 80% retention, while relatively long videos that drag on for 5-10 minutes have just over 50% retention, according to data from Cincopa.”

-Once these metrics are compiled, you can then create a report for each video to better understand which videos have better retention rates.
-It’s then possible to deduce which content is more engaging towards your target audience.
+Once compiled, you can then use this data to create a report for each video to better understand which videos have better retention rates.
+It’s then possible to deduce which content and subjects are more engaging towards your target audience.

 How do people interact with the video and its content?

-Beyond hardcore metrics, the kind of interactions that happen within the player itself can also give you some more insight into the minds of your viewers.
-Interactions such as if or when the size of the video player is changed, whether the video is shared on social media or other such are usually factored into the engagement calculation equation, which brings us to video interaction rate.
+Beyond hardcore metrics, the kind of interactions that take place within the video player itself can give you some more insight into the minds of your viewers.
+If or when the size of the video player is changed and whether the video is shared on social media are elements that can be factored into the engagement calculation equation.

-Video interaction rate can also be used on specific videos rather than your whole collection.
-This will allow you to take note of which videos are doing better than the others, which can help you dig deeper into what’s helping keep your viewers engaged.
+Video interaction rates can also be applied toward specific videos, rather than your whole collection.
+This will allow you to take note of which videos are doing better than the others.
+That way, you will be able to dig deeper into what’s helping keep your viewers engaged.

 Create segments of your videos using collected metrics

 Different people will interact with your content in different ways.
-To measure the impact of videos across the board, you can define your market into different segments depending on how they interact with your content.
+To measure the impact of videos across the board, you can divvy up your market into different segments, depending on how various viewers interact with your content.

 Take the modern example of a typical online store that offers a range of products to customers all over the globe.
-To promote the products, it creates a few product videos and uses them on the detail pages.
-They can then use the viewership segmentation metric, and find out that, on average, higher completion rates of videos correlate with higher conversion rates.
-People who complete watching the video have as much as 50% conversion rates than those who don’t watch the video at all.
+To promote the products, it creates a few product videos and uses them on its detail pages.
+It can then use the viewership segmentation metric, and find out that, on average, higher completion rates of videos correlate with higher conversion rates.
+People who complete watching the video have completion rates that are 50% higher than those who don’t watch the video at all.

-This should be the beginning of how you put your metrics to good use.
+This should be the beginning of how you properly use these metrics.
 Several strategies can be adopted, each of which has different implications.
-It’s up to you, the marketer, to understand how the video content fits together with your target audience and which kind of videos work best, i.e., have the highest engagement and conversion rates.
+It’s up to you, the marketer, to understand how specific video content fits together with your target audience, and which kind of videos work best (i.e. have the highest engagement and conversion rates).

-There are several ways to measure video engagement, but regardless of whichever you choose, a compelling video is defined as that which delivers the intended message to the viewer.
+There are several ways to measure video engagement.
+Ultimately, however, a compelling video is defined as one that delivers the intended message to the viewer.
 And, despite common tropes, engagement encompasses much more than just the number of viewers or how many video minutes have been watched on your channel.
-If the content of your video isn’t very interesting or you didn’t do a good job at stimulating the audience, retention and recall rates will be low.
-Depending on how complex the topic you are trying to address or how niche your market is, you may need to adjust your strategies to boost engagement.
+If the content of your video isn’t very interesting and fails to stimulate your audience, retention and recall rates will be suffer.
+Depending on how complex the topic you are trying to address is, or how niche your market is, you may need to adjust your strategies to boost engagement.

 Additionally, there’s no magic potion you can use to create an engaging video.
-It takes a lot of experimentation and tweaking to get things right.
-It won’t always work out, to begin with: not everyone will be interested in whatever you have to say, but with a little bit of effort and a whole lot of research, it’s a lot easier to come up with a successful recipe.
-Every mistake you make serves as an opportunity to learn something new.
+It requires a lot of experimentation and tweaking to get things right.
+It won’t always work; not everyone will be interested in whatever you have to say.
+But with a little bit of effort, and a whole lot of research, it’s a lot easier to come up with a successful recipe.
+Every mistake you make serves as an opportunity to learn and refine your efforts.